Use the arrows to scroll through some of Auburn's

 The Auburn Family

 Running into Aubie around campus or at an event can be the highlight of your day.
-Our fun-loving mascot has won 9 Universal Cheerleaders Association mascot national titles (the most of any mascot) and has been inducted into the Mascot Hall of Fame.
+The fun-loving mascot has won 9 Universal Cheerleaders Association mascot national titles (the most of any mascot) and has been inducted into the Mascot Hall of Fame.

 Aubie was the first inductee to the Mascot Hall of Fame in 2006.